supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/LabScenarioPreview/Lab-02.md

 # Lab Scenario Preview: SC-300:  Microsoft Identity and Access Administrator

-## Lab 01: Manage user roles
+## Lab 02: Working with tenant properties
 ### Lab overview

-In this lab, you will learn how to perform duties as an application administrator and create a new user, and assign the appropriate role.
+In this lab, you will learn how to manage and configure various settings, attributes, or characteristics related to a tenant.

 ### Objectives